smithy-security/smithy/README.md

 ## License

-Dracon is under the Apache 2.0 license.
+Smithy is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.